3xWangDot/3xWangDot.github.io/_pages/about.md

 *February 2019*: One paper accepted to the ICASSP 2019.

-*July 2018*: One paper accepted to the ECCV 2018 as Oral Presentation.
+*July 2018*: One paper accepted to the ECCV 2018 and selected as Best Paper Finalists.

 *March 2018*: One paper accepted to the CVPR 2018.